Novel constraints on neutrino physics beyond the standard model from the CONUS experiment: Conclusions

 While first BSM constraints of \textsc{Coherent}, \textsc{Connie}, \textsc{Conus} and \textsc{Ncc-1701} at \textsc{Dresden-II}~\cite{Colaresi:2021kus} already revealed the huge potential of CE$\nu$NS measurements, which can be viewed as a proof of principle by itself, more experiments are going to contribute further knowledge by using different target elements and detection technologies.
 There are various endeavors close to nuclear reactors and first sensitivity studies for the European Spallation Source (\textsc{Ess}) already exist, cf.~Refs.~\cite{Blennow:2019bvl,Baxter:2019mcx}.
 Taking advantage of these different neutrino sources, in terms of complementary measurements between reactor and neutrino beam experiments, allows for further interesting physics investigations~\cite{Dent:2017mpr,Lindner:2017nmb}.
 Therefore, the next generation of CE$\nu$NS experiments promises an active field with new approaches and interesting possibilities~\cite{Bellenghi:2019vtc,Cadeddu:2019qmv,Abdullah:2020iiv,AristizabalSierra:2021uob,Fernandez-Moroni:2020yyl,Tomalak:2020zfh} and represents another step towards the era of precision neutrino physics.

 \acknowledgments

 We thank the technical and administrative staff who helped building the experiment, in particular the MPIK workshops and Mirion Technologies (Canberra) in Lingolsheim.
-We express our gratitude to the Preussen Elektra GmbH for enduring and prolific support and for hosting the \textsc{Conus} experiment.
-Moreover, we thank Dr.~S.~Schoppmann (MPIK) for assistance on the analysis and Dr.~M.~Seidl (Preussen Elektra GmbH) for providing simulation data on the fission rate evolution over a reactor cycle.
+We express our gratitude to the PreussenElektra GmbH for enduring and prolific support and for hosting the \textsc{Conus} experiment.
+Moreover, we thank Dr.~S.~Schoppmann (MPIK) for assistance on the analysis and Dr.~M.~Seidl (PreussenElektra GmbH) for providing simulation data on the fission rate evolution over a reactor cycle.
 Further thanks are directed to K.~Zink and the MPIK IT department for their support concerning the institute's cluster infrastructure.
+We are grateful to G.~Vogt (MPIK) for providing an artist's view of our experiment (Figure 1).
 The \textsc{Conus} experiment is supported financially by the Max Planck Society (MPG) and T.~Rink by the IMPRS-PTFS as well as by the German Research Foundation (DFG) through the research training group GRK 1940.